j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

     }
 {% endhighlight %}

-Finally, our payload is read to the first position after `clear_registers` and the shellcode is called.
+Then our payload is written to the first position after `clear_registers` and the shellcode is called.

 ### Summarizing